carolinesnakama/MPCCProblemLibrary/README.md

 ## Documentation

 Documentation includes a description of the problems and a reference to the available functions.
-It is not available online yet, but if you download this repository you can generate them with the source files available.
+You can find it [here](https://carolinesnakama.github.io) or build it yourself.
+For the latter, you can download this repository and generate the documentation with the source files available.

 1- Make sure you have the Documenter package.
 Press `]` in the julia REPL to start the Pkg REPL
 ```julia